carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ![Code Chunk Option Setup](../fig/07-setup-chunk.png)

-This is an option to globally set options for the entire R Markdown document.
+This is an option to globally set options for the entire Quarto document.

 With our first plot we set the four options that adjust how that one chunk renders.
 However, we may end up with quite a few code chunks in our paper.
 For example, if we have 10 code chunks in the final paper, can you imagine how much work it would be to add the options in manually each time? and if we need different options for different figures, it could be a lot of work to keep track of what options we’re using throughout the paper.
 We can automate setting options by adding this special code chunk at the beginning of the document.
 Then, each code chunk we add will refer to those “global” options when it runs.